-Take a look at who else is on the same server and you’ll be able to quickly see what else this server owner is doing.
+Take a look at who else is on the same server and you’ll be able to quickly see what other guest post sites the server owner is hosting.

-In most cases this is going to be seen as manipulation and viewed as a poorly implemented PBN strategy.
+In most cases this type of guest posting service is going to be seen as manipulation and viewed as a poorly implemented PBN strategy.